parimalsatyal/neu/-drafts/small-web.md

 This cross-linking was the main way I personally discovered my favourite websites, which I would then add to my bookmarks to be able to find them again later.
 In fact, the practice of cross-linking had an intersting cultural element: webrings.

 Webrings were "circular" collections of websites, often around a topic or a theme.
 The idea was that you could go from one website to another by clicking on the "next" or "previous" buttons usually placed on the footer of each member.
-These have also more or less disappeared.
+These have also largely disappeared.

 ## Small vs. Big Web

-Today, our relationship with the modern web is very different.
+Today, our relationship with the modern web is very different for three main reasons:

-> Fewer "create" and more consume
-> Less personal, more commercial or professional content
-> Mostly created by professionals or companies
+### More Concentrated

+In the Geocities days, the web was more or less decentralized and everyone's starting point could be quite different.
+The downside was that if you did not somehow came across a website through the course of your navigation (through a link on someone's website, for example), you could possibly never see it at all.
+Over time, search engines made it easier for people to look up information, but there still wasn't a singular point of entry.
+Search engines also worked somewhat differently back in the day, and you were more likely to look for _websites_ instead of individual pages or very specific information.

+Today, most of the time spent on the web is either _on_ a small number of very dominant platforms like Facebook, Twitter and LinkedIn, or mediated _through_ them.
+There is so much "content" that is constantly pushed at you as a user that very few of us actually venture out to browse like in the old days.
+And since these platforms themselves thrive on "user engagement"—likes, comments and shares—their algorithms are more likely to give visibility to content that evokes this behavior.
+I suspect this is one of the reasons that controversial/"alternative" facts get so much attention; outcry and controversy are profitable for platforms that make money off of their users' attention.

+When you're not _receiving_ information passively, and instead actually actively looking for information, most people still have a singular point of entry.
+Google has become the de facto gatekeeper of the web, an arbiter of what is useful and not.
+Except, most websites that appear on the first few pages are actively designed to be there, thanks to "SEO", or search engine optimisation.
+To want visibility and optimise for it is natural, of course, especially if you are a company or a marketer for whom that audience is very important.
+One consequence of this though is that most of these websites are created by professionals and companies, not from your average person wanting to share their thoughts and ideas.

+Not only is Google largely a _monopology_— other search engines like Bing, DuckDuckGo and Qwant are becoming more popular but are still far behind in adoption—it is also a major ad platform using this position and power to actively push its vision of the web.

+And this web is quite different from the "small web" crafted by regular people.
+Google's web has a different set of values and vocabulary that come with it: engagement, conversion, metrics and optimisation.

+### More Commercial, marketing channel

+There has always been a place for the commercial web.
+Amazon was already selling books online back in <YEAR>, Flower123 did the same for flowers, sd for pets.
+And it is only natural; the web is for everyone and e-commerce brought even more value to the web.

+But today's web is _mostly_ commercial.
+Since most people get to information through Google, and you can "optimise" your website

 > Traffic %: giants.
 Long tail.
+> Mostly created by professionals or companies
 > Search and push, vs browse and “surf”
 > Engagement, do everything to engage you and try to retain you.
 Not make you discover other parts of the web.

-> "Conversion"
+### More Closed, Sanitized

+> Fewer "create" and more consume
+> Less personal, more commercial or professional content
+> "Conversion", it's a marketing channel

 Segue with the difference, "product" vs. "art".